UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 These are language constructs.

-You *cannot* use these words as symbols.
+You *cannot* use these words as names.

 ::